BoccheseGiacomo/gol_lm/README.md

 ### Requirements
 The requirements are the standard ones for scientific computing: Numpy, Matplotlib.
 You also need the TkAgg interface for matplotlib (in some cases it may be not installed automatically).
+Since this is an early implementation, it may still contain some bugs.

 ### Files
 The files provided are python files or jupyter notebooks.
 Python files contain the core logic and classes of Gol-LM to be used as libraries and imported in jupyter notebook files where we perform tests.